ULA Frequently Asked Questions

 Our curriculum is social-justice based, highlighting current events in the community and larger society.
 We teach social justice through a gender-race-class lens and encourage students to think critically about systems they interact with on a daily basis.

 While ULA is not an academic-focused program, the ULA curriculum is aligned with Common Core Standards and is designed to enrich school-day learning.
 Students have many opportunities to engage in activities that support their academic success such as debate, spoken word, Kaplan Learning Test Prep, team-based activities, project-based activities, media literacy, etc.

 How will my student be involved within the community?

 ULA’s social justice curriculum includes a service-learning component.
-Please see our program overview here: (link).
-There are community service opportunities and there are a lot of student-led community organizing.
+Please see our program overview here.
+There are many opportunities for students to lead community organizing and service activities.

-How does ULA handle conflict that may arise during programming?
+How does ULA handle conflicts that may arise during programming?

-ULA has a comprehensive behavior management system where students are asked to reflect and are supported to transform their behavior.
+ULA has a comprehensive behavior management system through which students are asked to reflect and are supported to transform their behavior.
 Parents are notified in extreme cases.
-ULA staff is trained in transformative and restorative justice which enables them to address conflict in a manner which is youth-centered and focused on development rather than punishment.
+ULA staff members are trained in transformative and restorative justice which enables them to address conflict in a manner which is youth-centered and focused on development rather than punishment.